openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func tryLock(): Bool
 ```

-Functionality: Attempts to acquire the read lock.
+Function: Attempts to acquire the read lock.
 This method does not follow fair mode when acquiring the read lock.

 Return Value:

-- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the read lock is successfully acquired; otherwise, returns `false`.
+- [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Returns `true` if the read lock is acquired successfully; otherwise, returns `false`.

 ### func unlock()